 On October 19, 2024, a record-setting rain event hit Chaves County, New Mexico, with 5.78 inches of rainfall.
 The storm remained stationary for several hours, causing five inches of rain to accumulate on top of another five inches, and then another five inches, until the waterways were filled with several feet of water.
-The intense prolonged rainfall and overwhelmed local riverine and drainage systems, triggering severe flash flooding that devastated the City of Roswell, Hagerman, Dexter, and Lake Arthur (see Figure 5).
+The rainfall intense and prolonged overwhelmed local riverine and drainage systems, triggering severe flash flooding that devastated the City of Roswell, Hagerman, Dexter, and Lake Arthur (see Figure 5).

 These areas were subsumed in a massive flash flood event, and due to the rapid onset of the event, residents had minutes to evacuate.
-Luckily, the New Mexico National Guard was in Roswell the night of the 19th for a training exercise; and between local emergency response National officials and the Guard personnel, more than 300 individuals were emergency swift rescued in water evacuations, most of which took place from 10:00 p.m. to early morning on October 20, 2024.
+Luckily, the New Mexico National Guard was in Roswell the night of the 19th for a training exercise; and between local emergency response officials and the National Guard personnel, more than 300 individuals were rescued in emergency swift water evacuations, most of which took place from 10:00 p.m. to early morning on October 20, 2024.